- Publication date

 Accounts in debt or credit

-For current customers, any credit on their account will be used to offset future energy use.
-Past customers should contact Green Star Energy for a refund.
+For current customers, any credit on your account will be used to offset future energy use.
+If you have any questions on the amount of credit you are owed, you should contact Green Star for advice.

 I’m paying back a debt / my account is in debit to Future Energy.
 Will I now pay this to Green Star Energy?

 No. Instead Future Energy’s administrators will contact you directly to talk about repayment arrangements.
 You should contact Citizen’s Advice if you have any questions.